TheoGuyard/TheoGuyard.github.io/_portfolio/2021-01-05-KSVDColor.md

 ### References

-* [1] Michal Aharon, Michael Elad, and Alfred Bruckstein. **K-SVD: An algorithmfor designing overcomplete dictionaries for sparse representation**.
+* [1] Michal Aharon, Michael Elad, and Alfred Bruckstein. *K-SVD: An algorithm for designing overcomplete dictionaries for sparse representation*.
 In IEEE Transactions on image processing.
-* [2] Julien Mairal, Michael Elad, and Guillermo Sapiro. **Sparse representation forcolor image restoration**.
+* [2] Julien Mairal, Michael Elad, and Guillermo Sapiro. *Sparse representation forcolor image restoration*.
 In IEEE Transactions on image processing.